icetlab/icetlab.github.io/_news/20240624_fsepresentations.md

 related_posts: false
 ---

-Come visit the three talks from ICET-lab at FSE 2024!
+Come visit the four talks from ICET-lab at FSE 2024!

 ---

-ICET-lab members will present three talks at [FSE 2024](https://conf.researchr.org/home/fse-2024) in Porto de Galinhas, Brazil:
+ICET-lab members will present fouur talks at [FSE 2024](https://conf.researchr.org/home/fse-2024) in Porto de Galinhas, Brazil:

 - Monday, 14:30 (Baobá 1 room): Ranim will present "From Human-to-Human to Human-to-Bot Conversations in Software Engineering" {% cite khojah:24:2 %} in AIWare.

+- Monday, 14:50 (Baobá 1 room): Francisco will present "Unveiling Assumptions: Exploring the Decisions of AI Chatbots and Human Testers" in AIWare.

 - Friday, 11:36 (Baobá 1 room): Ranim will present "Beyond Code Generation: An Observational Study of ChatGPT Usage in Software Engineering Practice" {% cite khojah:24 %} in the main research track.